GamerVerse722/Create-Pave-Away/README.md

 ## As of 2.0 Release

-- Please make backup of existings worlds as there have been major mod changes and may break stuff
+- Please make backup of existings worlds as there have been major mod changes and may break stuff.
-- 2.0 Bring a revolution of technology mods and structures mod including more well knows mods like Mekanism, Tinkers Construct and Applied Energistics
+- 2.0 Bring a revolution of technology mods and structures mod including more well knows mods like Mekanism, Tinkers Construct and Applied Energistics.
+- End Remastered reworked the way of activating the end portal to require diffrent types of pearls.

 ## Other Information